jenkinsci/violation-comments-to-github-plugin/README.md

 Available in Jenkins [here](https://wiki.jenkins-ci.org/display/JENKINS/Violation+Comments+to+GitHub+Plugin).

-## Notify Jenkins from Bitbucket Server
+## Notify Jenkins from GitHub

 You will need to the **pull request id** for the pull request that was built.

-* You may trigger with a [webhook](https://confluence.atlassian.com/bitbucketserver/managing-webhooks-in-bitbucket-server-938025878.html) in Bitbucket Server.
+* You may trigger with a [webhook](https://developer.github.com/v3/activity/events/types/#pullrequestevent) in GitHub.
 And consume it with [Generic Webhook Trigger plugin](https://github.com/jenkinsci/generic-webhook-trigger-plugin) to get the variables you need.

 * Or, trigger with [GitHub Pull Request Builder Plugin](https://wiki.jenkins-ci.org/display/JENKINS/GitHub+pull+request+builder+plugin), it provides the environment variable `ghprbPullId`.